Chin theater: 2023

 The first clash in Tonzang, located in northern Chin State, took place on 1 August 2023.
 The CDFs (CDF Hualngoram, Tonzang CDF, and PDA), along with the CNA, attacked Tonzang Police Station.
 The fight continued until 2 August and resulted in the death of one CDF soldier and a civilian man, forcing nearby residents to flee.

-On 14 November 2023, the Arakan Army-Tatmadaw ceasefire breached after the AA, along with its alliance, launched the Operation 1027.
-The Arakan Army attacked military's outposts in Paletwa township and military deployed air strikes and heavy artillery fire, leading to ongoing and intense fighting.
+On 14 November 2023, the Arakan Army-Tatmadaw ceasefire was breached after the AA, along with its alliance, launched the Operation 1027.
+The Arakan Army attacked the military's outposts in Paletwa township, and the military deployed air strikes and heavy artillery fire, leading to ongoing and intense fighting.

 On the morning of 13 November 2023, after two days of fighting, the Chin National Army and the local CDFs forces seized the Myanmar Army's border guard outpost in Rikhawdar, Falam Township, a hub for border trade with India.
 The junta responded with air assaults using a jet fighter.
-Aljazeera reported more than 5000 people from Rihkhawdar and nearby villages fled to Mizoram, India.
+Al Jazeera reported more than 5000 people from Rihkhawdar and nearby villages fled to Mizoram, India.
 A total of 43 Myanmar soldiers crossed the India-Myanmar border and sought refuge from the Indian police.
 They were handed to the Myanmar officials by the Indian authorities through Moreh-Tamu border.

 Two days later, residents who had fled to India returned, marking the town as the first in Chin State under the control of the resistance forces.

 On 15 November 2023, the Chin National Defence Force (CNDF), the armed wing of the Chin National Organization (CNO), a Chin nationalist political organization, captured a Myanmar Military camp at Tibual village near the border with Mizoram, India.
 This action led to 29 Myanmar soldiers fleeing towards the neighboring Indian state of Mizoram.
 On the same day, eleven civilians, including eight children, were killed in a Myanmar Air Force airstrike in Vuilu village of Matupi Township, Southern Chin State.
 After the attack, the junta cut off mobile phone communications.
 Residents reported that there was no battle and CDF Matupi claimed that the attack deliberately targeted civilians.